Command-Line Usage

 One is intended for automated, programmatic use (fowld) and the other is intended for human use (fowl).

-Programs that integrate with (or otherwise want stable, machine-parsable output) will use fowld.
-Under the hood, fowl commands actually use fowld (via a Python API).
-All functionality should be available to users of either program.
+Programs that integrate with (or otherwise want stable, machine-parsable output) should use fowld.
+All functionality is available to users of either program.

-If you want very similar operation to fowld, but without having to remember JSON syntax, use fowl tui.
+If you want very similar operation to fowld but do not like typing JSON, use fowl tui.

 High-Level Overview

-What we aim to accomplish here is to easily set up the forwarding of TCP or Unix streams over a secure, identity-less and durable connection.
+What we aim to accomplish here is to easily set up the forwarding of TCP streams over a secure, identity-less and durable connection.

 Although nc and telnet provide no security, using them here we get an end-to-end-encrypted chat session.
 We also get “durability” (if one side loses conenction or changes to a different network, we will eventually resume uninterrupted).
 We do not have to change the nc or telnet programs at all (they can already connect to and listen upon localhost – that’s all we need).